armon/bloomd_ring/docs/architecture.md

 as some useful information about size, usage, etc. This command requires _coverage_.
 This means, that 1/N nodes need to be queried to determine all the available filters.

+There is also an extension implementation that provides more accurate information.
+This mode forces a full-cluster query instead of just coverage.
+It is invoked using

+    list +absolute

 drop
 -----